ZBOSK-II/emfuzzer/README.md

+Emfuzzer
-Emfuzzer - fuzzing experiments orchestrator for embedded
+_fuzzing experiments orchestrator for embedded systems_
 ============================================================

 When executing fuzzing experiment on embedded environment